-Laura Neftaly López Perez
+Laura Neftaly López-Pérez

-Fields of Study: Comparative Politics, International Relations
+Fields of Study: Comparative Politics, Methodology

-Laura received her BA in Communication Studies from ITESO University and a MA in Social Sciences from the Latin American Faculty of Social Sciences (FLACSO Mexico).
+Laura received her BA in Communication Studies from ITESO University and her MA in Social Sciences from the Latin American Faculty of Social Sciences (FLACSO Mexico).